Computer-Aided-Validation-Laboratory/pyvale/designspec/visualisation_ spec.md

 ## Sub-Module: VisRenderScene
-This sub-module will

-This sub-module will utilise `pyvista` for visualising the simulation fields as well as the sensor parameters.
+This sub-module utilisse `pyvista` for visualising...

 ### Inputs
 - A `RenderScene` object containing a list of cameras, meshes, lights and any other objects to be displayed